k2-fsa/icefall/docs/source/decoding-with-langugage-models/LODR.rst

         --tokens-ngram 2 \
         --ngram-lm-scale $LODR_scale

-There are two extra arguments need to be given when doing LODR. ``--tokens-ngram`` specifies the order of n-gram.
+There are two extra arguments that need to be given when doing LODR. ``--tokens-ngram`` specifies the order of n-gram.
 As we are using a bi-gram, we set it to 2. ``--ngram-lm-scale`` is the scale of the bi-gram, it should be a negative number as we are subtracting the bi-gram's score during decoding.